travelgateX/graphql-schema2doc/README.md

 Follow these instructions to be able to run this project.

 ### Install Node.js
 In order to be able to run the scripts on this project, you need to have node installed.
 You can download it from [here](https://nodejs.org/es/download/).
+If you are working with linux, you might need to also install npm independently.
 Once installed, make sure to add npm to PATH variables.

 ### Download dependencies
 These packages should be listed in the package.json.
 Running ```npm i``` will install all the necessary dependencies.